juliacodessometimes/python_for_web/README.md

-Below is a rough outline of when the code in each folder was covered:
+Below is a rough outline of when the code in each folder was covered with links to each folder:

 **Session 2 (9/30)**